rhys-rushton/testauto/README.md

 3000 -> follow up.
 2000 -> booster
 500 -> check for medicare against rhino data and put those that are not in rhino into respiratory clinic app. put those that are in rhino app into prexisting.

+empty addreses for new pateients postcodes for new patients empty medicare numbers new patients